pylondata/pyloncoin/doc/CVN-operators-guide.md

 logtimestamps=1
 logips=1
 gen=1
-cvn=fasito
+cvn=pylonkey
 EOF
 ```

-In order to connect to Fasito the wallet opens the device located here: /dev/ttyACM0.
+In order to connect to Pylonkey the wallet opens the device located here: /dev/ttyACM0.
 If this path is already assigned to a different device on your system you can change the default value using the following option in the config file.
 E.g.:
 ```
 ...
-fasitodevice=/dev/ttyACM1
+pylonkeydevice=/dev/ttyACM1
 ...
 ```